Move cars off the lot faster than you can drive them

 It’s easy to get out of a car sales slump when you know the most productive ways to increase car sales.

 Of course, if every dealer knew the best ways to increase car sales, there wouldn’t be a multi-million dollar industry based on teaching salespeople tricks of the trade.
 And if you’re reading this, you’re most likely familiar with the unpredictable nature of the car business.
-One day you’re so busy you can barely get a bathroom break, and the next you’re struggling to hit your monthly target.
+One day you’re so busy you can barely get a bathroom break, and the next, you’re struggling to hit your monthly target.
 It’s frustrating to be in a rut, but it’s a great time to analyze your dealership’s approach to see what might be lacking.

-If you’re looking for a little more consistency with your team’s schedule, and more importantly, your profit margins, then you could genuinely benefit from these productive ways to increase car sales at your dealership.
+If you’re looking for a little more consistency with your team’s schedule and, more importantly, your profit margins, then you could genuinely benefit from these productive ways to increase car sales at your dealership.

 1. Increase your availability.

 A car dealer’s hours can have a significant impact on their traffic.
 Car buyers are looking for convenience and having limited hours can be a huge turnoff.
 While it’s harder for smaller dealers with fewer employees to keep up with extended hours, it’s best to be open seven days a week.
-You can also increase availability by having your team use your mobile CRM to stay in contact with clients when they’re out of the office.
+You can also increase availability by having your team use your mobile CRM to contact clients when they’re out of the office.

 2. Analyze your pricing.

 Real estate agents perform regular market comparisons and auto dealers should, too.
-Car comparison sites are just as useful for dealers as they are car buyers.
+Car comparison sites are just as useful for dealers as they are for car buyers.
 See where your dealership ranks, and make adjustments as needed.
 Because most people make their car decisions online, you don’t want to scare them away by overpricing your inventory.